-If you’re planning a trip to Busan, but your itinerary has not progressed beyond “go to beach” — this article is for you.
-Busan is an exciting, dynamic city and remains one of South Korea’s most popular destinations; you could keep yourself busy for weeks before running out of things to do.
+If you’re planning a trip to Busan, but your itinerary has not progressed beyond “go to beach”, this article is for you.
+Busan is an exciting, dynamic city and remains one of South Korea’s most popular destinations; you could keep yourself busy for weeks before running out of things to do in Busan.

 However, the huge range of activities and the scale of the city can be a little intimidating, especially for first time travelers or those on a short trip.